asdf23/JavaScriptCalendar/README.md

     bumpScale - When sizing the text the font may seem a little too small,  although it should be correct numericaly, this will alter the size a bit (% of size)

 ```

+Todo:
+You can almost add events to the calendar.
+See the bananna in the example.
+I plan to store these events in localStorage and add a callback so that the user can do something with a clicked event.
+Perhaps show more detail or navigate the page.